TN0123/MarylandMealsAI-api-docs/index.md

 ## Error Handling

-If an error occurs, the API returns a 400 or 500 response:
+All endpoints return an error response in case of failure:

 ```json
 {